Nov 22, 2010

 (Rod rises from his angelic barcolounger and chuckles, then walks off into the clouds)

-Where do you do when it all gets this goofy?
+What do you do when it all gets this goofy?
 When being drunk brings a more grounded state of mind... and the reminder of your own mortality seems like a stable, calming influence?

 Mar 4, 2010